XenHat/Molokai-Pastel/README.md

 ##### Short version:

-An attempt at recreating the [Molokai][4] vim theme for Sublime Text.

-This is an attempt at recreating the Molokai vim theme for Text Mate/Sublime Text and also making my own twist to it.
+This is an attempt at recreating the [Molokai][4] vim theme for Text Mate/Sublime Text and also making my own twist to it.
 (The _Pastel_ part is currently delayed until I finish the base rebuild.)

 #### Long version: